dricottone/blog/content/cv.md

 <!-- Ignore above content for PDF and HTML versions -->

-Five years experience in survey research including data collection, cleaning, and weighting.
+Over five years experience in survey research including data collection, cleaning, and weighting.
-Self-trained programmer with proficiencies in SPSS and Stata, and an eagerness to learn new toolsets.
-Seeking opportunities to develop analytical and visualization skills in a goal-oriented team.
+I am proficient in statistical programming especially with SPSS, Stata, and Python.

 ------

 ## Employment
-### Fors Marsh Group
+### Fors Marsh
 *A market research company primarily working federal contracts.
 I work on several high-profile surveys that drive national policy-making, such as the Department of Defense's continuously-running